 Reducing Stigma: A Key to Prevention

 International Overdose Awareness Day also gives us an opportunity to challenge the stigma that too often surrounds substance misuse and addiction.
 Stigma can deter people from seeking help, alienate those suffering, and exacerbate feelings of shame and isolation.
-Its a cycle that can trap individuals in a pattern of misuse, but its a cycle we can break.
+It’s a cycle that can trap individuals in a pattern of misuse, but it’s a cycle we can break.

 We can begin to reduce stigma by reframing addiction as a health issue, not a moral failing.
 It's vital to remember that addiction is a disease, a complex interplay of genetic, environmental, and psychological factors.
 People suffering from addiction deserve our compassion, empathy, and support in their journey towards recovery, not our judgement.